 Wildfires in Florida can occur at all times of the year.
 On average, Florida experiences the second highest number of wildfires in the nation.
-Large wildfires can produce smoke and impacts air quality across a wide area including the UF campus.
+Large wildfires can produce smoke and impact air quality across a wide area, including the UF campus.

 What to Know

 The Alachua County Health Department normally issues public health warnings, such as respiratory alerts, if smoke from wildfires becomes a significant health concern for the area.